jgilchrist/tcec-notifier/README.md

-# CCRL Live Notifier
+# TCEC Notifier

-Get notified when games featuring your engine (or others) start on ccrl.live broadcasts.
+Get notified when games featuring your engine (or others) start on TCEC.

-Currently, the only supported method of notification is Discord webhook.

 ## Usage